5.2 Making a Referral

 If a child is freely recalling events, the response should be to listen, rather than stop the child; however, it is important that the child should not be asked to repeat the information to a colleague or asked to write the information down.

 If the child gives a clear disclosure to the first responder (e.g. a teacher) then there is no need for the Police to take a first account (Q&A).
-Police are able to go straight to an Achieving Best Evidence (ABE) interview that has an intermediary to support the child, and is fully child-focused.
-The child should not, and does not have to repeat the disclosure to the Police before an ABE interview.
+The child should be able to go straight to an Achieving Best Evidence (ABE) interview.
+Wherever possible the child should not have to repeat the disclosure before an ABE interview.
+In the cases where it is felt that an intermediary is needed to support the child and aid communication, this should be recorded and evidenced as to why it might delay the interview.
+The interview should be child-focused.
+The interview planning is important and should also be fully recorded.

 A record of all conversations, (including the timings, the setting, those present, as well as what was said by all parties) and actions must be kept.